Platform-OS/platformos-check/docs/language_server/how_to_correct_code_with_code_actions_and_execute_command.md

 # How to correct code with Code Actions, Commands and Workspace Edits

 The [Language Server Protocol (LSP)][lsp] empowers Language Server developers to offer refactorings, quick fixes and the execution of commands to their users.
-In Theme Check, we take advantage of this to offer quick fixes and autocorrection to users.
+In PlatformOS Check, we take advantage of this to offer quick fixes and autocorrection to users.

 This document exists to give you an overview of how that works.